venkatesh18/GetAndCleanData/README.md

 6. Cleans up variable names (removes special characters like "-" and "()") and creates descriptive names for variables in "meanStdData".

 7. Calculates the mean values, by activity for all subjects, of the variables in "meanStdData".
-Adds a prefix "avg" to denote that this variables are average (or mean) of underlying variables.
+Adds a prefix "avg" to denote that these computed variables are average (or mean) of underlying variables.

 8. Creates a tidy data set using the mean values and apprporiate variable names.